Table Of Contents

 But is serverless right for you?

 In this detailed guide, we’ll explore what serverless computing is, how it works, and the advantages and disadvantages of serverless architecture.
-Then you can decide if it’s for you.
+Then you can decide.

 What Is Serverless?

-Serverless is a cloud-based development approach that sets developers free to focus on only writing code to solve business problems instead of managing server issues.
+Serverless is a cloud-based development approach that frees developers to focus solely on writing code to solve business problems, rather than managing server issues.
 It is also unique because it supports auto-scaling, where the computing storage and power you need to execute applications are allocated on demand.

 The computing approach uses a model known as event-driven function to determine the scope of those needs.
 That’s why you’ll see serverless architecture, also referred to as Function-as-a-Service (FaaS).